+ASC Staunton VA.
 The History of Theatre According to Dr Jack: An Outline of Theatre History: Origins through English Restoration.
 The Origins of Theatre storytelling mimesis.

 With more than 10,000 square feet of space devoted to our line of work, our workshops are among the few largest still in existence.
 Furthering our commitment to quality, all work is carried out at our family workshops by our very own Cambridge artisans, technicians and craftsmen.
 Engineered to be exceptional.
 From initial concept through to their execution, a 1066 piano is designed to be truly exceptional.
 In the 1066 Workshops irreplaceable, time-proven experience combines with computer-aided design (CAD) to dramatic effect.
 Finely attunedto perform.
 Our master technicians fulfill the original designer’s vision with their outstanding ability, experience and technical knowledge that enable the impressive dynamic response for which a 1066 piano has become internationally renowned.
 Exquisitely tailored.
 BBC Radio 4 - The Film Programme.

 The Cinemile.
 S.I.
 Martin - Author.
 Radio Garden – French Radio London.
 NFL, Sports, Podcasts, Music & News.
 Cover and Introduction to his Dictionary - Samuel Johnson Entymology & Derivation - Samuel Johnson.
 Syntax - Samuel Johnson.
 Phrases & Quotations.
 Meaning What matters is what something is, not what it is called.